The Milnor fibration of a hyperplane arrangement: from modular resonance to algebraic monodromy: Matroids and multinets

 \section{Matroids and multinets}

 The combinatorics of a hyperplane arrangement is encoded in its intersection lattice, which in turn can be viewed as a lattice of flats of a realizable matroid.
 In this section, we discuss multinet structures on matroids, with special emphasis on nets.
+As a byproduct, we prove the combinatorial equivalence \eqref{a1} $\Leftrightarrow$ \eqref{a2} from Theorem \ref{thm:main1}.